rackerlabs/support-how-to/content/rackspace-email/spam-filtering.md

 - Always “unflag” or mark legitimate messages as “Not Spam.”
 This is the most effective method for improving the reputation of the sender and is a long-term solution.

+- If a message has been delivered to your inbox that you consider to be spam, report it by moving the message to the spam folder.

 - Advise the sender that they are being flagged as spam and provide them with [Best practices for sending person to person email](/how-to/best-practices-for-sending-person-to-person-email/).